gadube/ece4950_proj1/README.md

  - Accept analog input to pin A0 (photoresistor)
  - Output digital signal to pin D2 (LED)

- -THRESHOLD variable is used to set the threshold at which the D2 pin goes high.
+ - THRESHOLD variable is used to set the threshold at which the D2 pin goes high.